Organic Certification Process

 Step Two: Initial Review

-Once DPI receives your organic application packet, we will send you a receipt for the application fees as well as a quote for the inspection fee.
+Once Clemson's organic certification program receives your application packet, we will send you a receipt for the application fees as well as a quote for the inspection fee.
 At this time, your application will be reviewed to assess your compliance with the NOP Standards.
 If the reviewer finds your OSP complete and compliant, a trained organic inspector will be assigned to your operation and contact you to arrange for an inspection time.
 The reviewer may also contact you with some areas of concern that will be addressed before or during the inspection.

 Step Three: On-site Inspection

 A trained inspector will meet with you at an arranged time to verify the descriptions stated in your OSP.
 Be sure to have all paperwork readily available for observation.
-For your protection, all DPI inspectors have signed a confidentiality agreement.
-The Inspector’s Report will then be submitted to DPI for assessment.
+For your protection, all Clemson inspectors have signed a confidentiality agreement.
+The Inspector’s Report will then be submitted to Clemson University for assessment.

 Step Four: Final Review and Decision

-DPI organic certification staff will now review your entire application, including the OSP, supplementary forms and Inspector’s Report.
+Clemson University's organic certification staff will now review your entire application, including the OSP, supplementary forms and Inspector’s Report.
 Your certification status will be decided by the completeness of your application and adherence to the Standards required by the National Organic Program.
-DPI may deliver any of the following decisions:
+Clemson may deliver any of the following decisions:

 Organic Certification – The operation is now “certified organic” and can market products using approved labels and organic logos.